btroncone/learn-rxjs/operators/transformation/mergemap.md

 __*For instance...*__

-Suppose you are initiating an HTTP request, for the sake of example we can imagine a `makeRequest` method which <sup>1</sup>returns an observable.
+Suppose you are initiating an HTTP request, for the sake of example we can imagine a `makeRequest` method which returns an observable.
-The `mergeMap` operator will subscribe to this <sup>2</sup>observable, emitting the result to the outer subscriber.
+The `mergeMap` operator will subscribe to this observable, emitting the result to the outer subscriber.

 ```js